Braves vs. Athletics Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Ronald Acuna Jr., Brent Rooker and others in the Atlanta Braves-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Monday at 8:07 PM ET.
+Those looking to place a player prop bet can find odds for Ronald Acuna Jr., Esteury Ruiz and others in the Atlanta Braves-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!